Corporate Governance

 Appointments to the Board

-The Company has appointed a Nomination and Remuneration Committee.
+The Company has established a Nomination and Remuneration Committee.

 The Committee is responsible for maintaining a Board of directors that is diverse and has an appropriate mix of skills, experience and knowledge to be an effective decision-making body, ensuring that the Board is comprised of directors who contribute to the successful management of the Company and discharge their duties having regard to the law and the highest standards of corporate governance, considering and recommending Board candidates for election or re-election and reviewing succession planning.

-Arrangements that are planned to be put in place by the Board, to monitor the performance of the Company’s executives, include:
+Arrangements have been put in place by the Board, to monitor the performance of the Company’s executives, include:

 - A review by the Board of the Company’s financial performance;